AGAPE e.V.

 Our Flyer (for printing and recommending - German only)

 On our homepage we document the history of the association and with it the great life achievement of the honorary chairwoman Christine Weitmann and the active members and partners from the sponsorships.
-Many of their projects continue, of course, and new ones are added all the time.
-We inform about the current projects of AGAPE e.
-V., give an insight into the concrete work of our current team and the development of the association.
+Many of their projects continue, of course,

 Please feel free to contact us: We welcome interested questions, new members and last but not least any donation.